Common Home Inspection Issues in Florida: What to Watch For

 4. Termite Damage

-Subterranean Termites: These termites live underground and can invade homes through mud tubes.
+Subterranean Termites: Enter through underground mud tubes.

 5. Electrical Issues